Introduction

 1. What is the fastest way to lower IBS symptoms?

 Find your trigger foods.
-Reduce stress.

-These two steps help many people quickly.
+These two can step in to help many people quickly.

 2. Can food changes help reduce IBS?